 Dischargers are responsible for ensuring that work conducted by their consultants, contractors, and any subcontractors complies with the conditions of this Order.
 A copy of this Order and the NOA shall be provided to any consultants, contractors, and subcontractors working on behalf of the Discharger.
 Copies of this Order and the NOA shall remain at the project site for the duration of each year’s project activities.
 All personnel performing work on the project shall be familiar with the content of this Order and the NOA and its location at the project site.

-Prior to initiation of any project activity and repeated on an annual basis, all personnel (including consultants, contractors, and subcontractors) shall participate in environmental awareness training ,conducted by a qualified professional who is knowledgeable about state and federal laws regarding the protection of water quality, waters of the state, and related special-status species.
-More than one qualified professional may be needed depending on the size, location, or complexity of the project.
-The training shall address the requirements of this Order, how to comply with this Order, how to identify resources to be protected, and how to implement the BMPs necessary to prevent water quality impacts.
-A sign-in sheet documenting participation in environmental awareness training shall be kept on record.
+If pre-project assessments have determined that special status species are likely to occur onsite or if project activities will be conducted below top of bank while standing or flowing surface water is present onsite, within 24 hours of initiation of any project activity and repeated on an annual basis, all personnel (including consultants, contractors, and subcontractors) shall participate in site-specific environmental awareness training (e.g., tail-gate meetings) conducted by an individual who is knowledgeable about state and federal laws regarding the protection of water quality, surface waters of the state, and related special-status species.
+The training shall address the requirements of this Order, how to comply with this Order, how to identify resources to be protected, and how to implement the BMPs necessary to prevent water quality impacts and impacts on special status species.

-At least one person who is knowledgeable about the requirements of this Order and state and federal laws regarding the protection of water quality, waters of the state, and related special-status species shall be onsite, during normal working hours, until all project areas are stabilized.

 Additional General Conditions for Category B Projects

 Enrollment Term

-Category B low tier project activities are permitted only as one-time vegetation or sediment removal or management and shall not be repeated more than once within five years from the issuance of the NOA.
+Category B low tier project activities that impact live native vegetation are permitted only as one-time vegetation or sediment removal or management and shall not be repeated more than once within five years from the issuance of the NOA.
+Sediment removal or management low tier project activities in areas lacking vegetation or with only invasive vegetation may be repeated.

-Category B medium and high tier vegetation or sediment removal or management activities shall not continue beyond five years from the issuance of the NOA.
+Category B medium and high tier vegetation or sediment removal or management project activities shall not continue beyond five years from the issuance of the NOA.

 Temporary impact restoration or compensatory mitigation maintenance and monitoring may extend after the five-year term until success criteria are met.
 However, no additional vegetation or sediment removal or management activities for flood or fire risk reduction are permitted to continue after the end of the five-year period.
 Dischargers that wish to continue routine activities must apply for new enrollment under this Order or for other authorization.